jedarden/denoising/README.md

     pip install -r requirements.txt
     ```
     > **Note:** PyTorch (`torch`) is required for model inference.
-    > All models must be in PyTorch format (`.pth`).
-ONNX and ONNX Runtime are no longer supported.
+    > Only PyTorch models (`.pth`) are supported.
+ONNX and ONNX Runtime are **not** supported.
     >
-    > **New in v1.1:** If no model file is found in the `models/` directory, the application will automatically download a pre-trained Silero Denoiser model from the official source (HuggingFace) on first run.
-No manual download is required for the default model.
+    > **Model Auto-Download:** On first run, if no model file is found in the `models/` directory, the application will automatically download the pre-trained Silero Denoiser model from HuggingFace.
+The model will be saved to `models/silero-denoiser.pth` by default. **No manual model download is required for the default configuration.**

     - **Platform-specific requirements for Virtual Microphone:**
       - The Virtual Microphone feature is only supported on **Windows 10+** and **macOS 12+**.